60 seconds to shred fat, build strength, and transform your body.

 Dr. Phil Maffetone agrees that general movement surffices to strengthen your aerboic system.

 I don’t advocate a low-quality diet.
-That said, if you plan on making a regrettable choice, get some exercise first.
+When you’re going to indulge, get some exercise first.

 Of course, putting some effort into physical activity can only help.

-The aftermath of an ambitious workouts may feel good, but evidence favoring everyday movement constantly grows.
+The aftermath of an ambitious workouts may feel good, everyday movement is probably more important.

 Reviews on the matter show otherwise: